OneIdentity/safeguard-api-tutorial/spp3-postman/postman-hol.md

 - On the body tab the attributes that need to be encoded as JSON are there, but in order to send them you need to switch to select the `raw` option and change the `Text` drop down to `JSON`.
 You will need to craft the JSON yourself.
-- Most Safeguard API endpoints require authorization so you will need to learn how to create a Safeguard API token and save it in a variable.
+- Most SPP API endpoints require authorization so you will need to learn how to create a SPP API token and save it in a variable.
 You will learn this later in this lab.

 Once you have made changes to a request you can save it back to the imported